A small, dark-colored fly with smoky wings and long, slender legs sits on a plant stem.

-• Fungus gnats are tiny, black flies that are commonly seen around lamps and windows.
+Fungus gnats are tiny, dark-colored flies that are commonly seen around lamps and windows.
+They are annoying, but harmless and do not significantly damage indoor plants.

-• The larvae breed in moist soil, primarily in potted plants containing soil rich in organic matter.
-Larvae feed on fungi in the moist soil.
-Overwatering plants contributes to the growth of the fungi on which the larvae feed.
+The larvae breed in moist soil, primarily in potted plants containing lots of organic matter.
+Larvae feed on fungi in the damp soil.
+They can also breed in drains with a buildup of moist debris.

 • dark winged fungus gnat